Guoker3/script-for-init-environment/README.md

 # script-for-init-environment-in-China
-when are you in the wall ,it can be more fast.
+when you in the wall ,it can be more fast.